 Hey, y’all!
 I get asked certain questions A LOT.
 One example is how to take great product photos for selling your wreaths on Etsy.

-Between trying to create your products, pricing them, listing them for sale, and shipping them off to your customers, who has time to learn basic photography tips?
+Between creating your products, pricing them, listing them for sale, and shipping them off to your customers, who has time to learn basic photography tips?

 Why You Should Take Great Product Photos

-Well, if you want to run a successful business where products fly off the shelves and people want to buy more, you’ll need to spend a little time learning some basic product photography tips.
+Well, if you want to run a successful business where products fly off the shelves and people want to buy more from you, you’ll need to spend a little time learning some basic product photography tips.

-After all, whether you want to sell your wreaths on Etsy, on your own website or anywhere else, the cornerstone to making sales (especially with brand new clients) is to display amazing product images that highlight your creativity and excellent handmade work.
+After all, whether you want to sell your wreaths on Etsy, on your own website, or anywhere else online, the cornerstone to making sales (especially with brand new clients) is to display amazing product images that highlight your creativity and excellent handmade work.

 Fun Fact: High-quality product photos are essential for driving sales for online eCommerce businesses.
 What’s more, according to these eCommerce psychology statistics from Justuno, visual appearance is the driving influence for purchasing a product for 93% of consumers.

 Given that fact, there’s a sad reality online craftpreneurs need to face.
-You could have the most beautiful, well-made products available but, you won’t make sales if you aren’t able to showcase them online in ways that help them stand out from the rest of the crowd.
+You could have the most beautiful, well-made products available, but you won’t make sales if you aren’t able to showcase them online in ways that help them stand out from the rest of the crowd.

 True, you may make an occasional sale, but you won’t sell enough to make a living doing what you love.
-And making money doing what you love is the whole goal.
+And making money doing what you love is the whole goal!

 If you want to sell your products online, it’s crucial to sell them through images.
-After all, a picture is worth a thousand words, right?
+After all, a picture is worth a thousand words. 😉

 Not everyone can afford (or wants to pay for) a professional to take product photos.
 However, with just a bit of time and practice, you can learn how to take pictures that sell.